 Grading: 0 to 5 (0 fails, 1 to 5 passes).
 2.5 from exam, 2.5 from project, 0.5 bonus for good performance in exercises, and 0.5 bonus for good performance lecture summaries.

-From this course the student will know how to do exact stochastic simulations, delayed stochastic simulations, and how to create models of delayed stochastic gene regulatory networks.
+From this course the student will know how to do stochastic simulations and delayed stochastic simulations, and how to create models of delayed stochastic gene regulatory networks.
 Students will become familiar with detailed models and experimental results related to single gene expression and its underlying mechanisms.
-Also, the student will be introduced to basic concepts of cell type and cell differentiation and learn the latest modeling techniques in these topics.
+Also, the student will be introduced to models of small- and large-scale genetic circuits and to models of gene expression at the single nucleotide level.
 After the course, the student will be able to: 1) Identify and define techniques used in modeling gene expression and gene regulatory networks.
 Demonstrate the accuracy of the models.
 2) Interpret data generated from the models, classify strengths and weaknesses of the modeling strategies, summarize results and explain the connection between models and native gene networks.
 3) Implement models, apply them to mimic experiments, and calculate statistical features associated to gene expression in cells.
 Apply the knowledge to construct models of engineered genetic circuits.
 4) Analyze results of simulations of models of gene networks.
 Compare different methodologies for verifying a hypothesis or measuring a variable using such models.
 5) Compare and appraise different computational models, and interpret conclusions using different models.
 6) Create and develop models of gene networks from experimental data, and use the models to address questions on the dynamics of gene networks and processes regulated by these networks, e.g., cell differentiation.

 |1.||Modeling Gene Networks, Noise in Gene Expression, and the Stochastic Simulation Algorithm.
 Examples and Applications.|